 - Frequent and painful urination

 - Small increased risk of bladder and colon cancer

-Cryotherapy uses very cold temperatures to kill prostate cancer cells.
+Cryotherapy uses freezing temperatures to kill prostate cancer cells.

-- The technique has improved since first introduced in the 1960s and with new advances, it is more reliable and with fewer complications, especially, if performed correctly
+- The technique has improved since its introduction in the 1960s, and with new advances, it is more reliable and has fewer complications, mainly if performed correctly.

 - Used to treat localized prostate cancer (Stages T1 and T2) and recurrent cancer following radiation therapy

-- Freezes and immediately kills prostate cancer cells
+- It freezes and immediately kills prostate cancer cells.

-- Performed under anesthesia, uses ultrasound-guided placement of cooling probes into the prostate
+- Performed under anesthesia, ultrasound-guided placement of cooling probes into the prostate is used.

-- Hormone therapy can be used prior to cryosurgery to decrease prostate size
+- Hormone therapy can be used before cryosurgery to decrease prostate size.

 - Long-term effectiveness unknown